sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-blb-wsb-online-mainicon.md

 # Icon

-`Icon` specifies the icon that appears in the Windows® Server Backup menus to describe a recommended online backup service.
+`Icon` specifies the icon that appears in the Windows Server Backup menus to describe a recommended online backup service.

 Before a recommended online backup service is installed, Windows displays a description of a recommended online backup service.
 This icon is part of the description.